Nelson25805/igdbGameSearcher/README.md

 The project is built using Python and PyQt5, with a polished dark theme (via qdarkstyle) and a custom external stylesheet for UI sizing and spacing.

-## Examples:

-### Filtered Game Search:
-![Project Name Screen Shot][project-screenshot2]

-This page allows you to search for games with the selected filters, and afterwards save results to a coresponding excel file.

-### Random Game Search:
-![Project Name Screen Shot][project-screenshot3]

-This page allows you to search for a random game in the IGDB database, giving you related information about said game if it's available.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>